jerome-trc/vileboom/docs/dsdahud.md

 ## HUD Configuration

-HUD configurations are stored in the DSDAHUD lump.
+HUD configurations are stored in the NYANHUD lump.
 These defaults can be changed by replacing the lump or specifying a hud config file with `-hud filename`.
 There are separate configurations for each game (doom, heretic, and hexen), with or without the status bar.

+Nyan Doom can also load a DSDAHUD lump, if no NYANHUD lump is found.
+The order of precedence is `NYANHUD > DSDAHUD`.
+This is to avoid Nyan Doom only preferences from finding their way into DSDAHUD lumps.

 ### Specification